flowershow/flowershow-app/blog/how-to-add-featured-images.md

 3. Test how it looks when shared:
    - Use social media preview tools
    - Or share the page on a test account

----

-We 💙 feedback!
-If you have any questions about featured images or ideas for improvements, please submit an issue [here](https://github.com/flowershow/flowershow/issues) or start a discussion [here](https://github.com/flowershow/flowershow/discussions).
-Thank you! 🌷